rciam/simplesamlphp-module-userid/README.md

     not available.
  * `skip_authority_list`: Optional, an array of IdP entityIDs that should be excluded from the authority part of the user id source.
+ * `idp_tag_whitelist`: Optional, an array of IdP tags for which the filter should be executed.
+When this option is specified, the filter will be executued only if the authenticating IdP tags match any of the configured tag values.

 The generated identifiers have the following form:
 ```